Britain’s Prince Charles in Cairo, first visit since 2006 - NewsBreak

 While Charles was at the interfaith reception, Camilla visited a low-income settlement in Cairo, Ezbet Kheirallah, where the British Council has been carrying out social development programs since 2017.

-The royals were also expected to visit some of Egypt’s famous archaeological sites, including the Pyramids at Giza.
+The royals also visited some of Egypt's famous archaeological sites, including the Pyramids at Giza and the Sphinx.

 Earlier this week, Charles and Camilla concluded a three-day visit to Jordan, where they met with Jordan’s King Abdullah II and Queen Rania and visited a series of religious and historical sites.